godotengine/godot-git-plugin/README.md

 Git implementation of the Godot Engine VCS interface in Godot 3.2+.
 We use [libgit2](https://libgit2.org) as our backend to simulate Git in code.

+> Supported in Godot 3.2.x.
+Look for other branches for support in future Godot releases.

 ## Installation Instructions

  1. Grab the Linux and/or Windows binaries here: <https://github.com/godotengine/godot-git-plugin/releases>